yswa-var/GlowUp-Goals/Docs/GamefiedPlan.md

 Badges: "Goal Achiever" for completing long-term goals.

 4. User-Friendly Gamification Design
-To ensure the gamification is ADHD-friendly, the following principles are applied:
+To ensure the gamification is user-friendly, the following principles are applied:

 Simplicity: Straightforward points system (e.g., 1 point per task).
 Immediate Feedback: Points and rewards are shown instantly after actions.